 Please note: The running time of your film begins after the 5 seconds of black ends.

-REMINDER FOR 2019 Failure to incorporate 5 seconds of black will result in your film being disqualified and not screened.
-No exceptions.
+IMPORTANT Failure to incorporate 5 seconds of black may result in your film being disqualified and not screened.

 11. Your film must be submitted as a self-contained data file in one of the following formats: